Chat with us, powered by LiveChat Halogen vs HID vs LED Headlights: Why Jeep Owners Are Upgrading to LED | Quadratec Skip to main content

 LEDs have a very low amp draw compared to both halogen and HID, and this allows you to simplify the installation in many instances; not having to worry about straining factory wiring and switches as you do with higher draw accessories.
 They are extremely durable as well, with many higher end options being rated for 50,000 hours of usage before failure.

-The Quadratec Premium LED Projector Beam Headlights are an example of Projector LED lights.
+Additionally, the Quadratec Premium LED Projector Beam Headlights are an example of Projector LED lights.

 Does this all sound too good to be true?
 It sure feels like it is because the benefits are vast.
 But the major drawback to quality LED lighting versus halogen is still cost, even though that cost has reduced dramatically over the past few years.

 LED components are very easy for manufacturers to get their hands on.
-The actual diode that produces the light is cheap and mass produced.
+The actual diode that produces the light is cheap and mass-produced.
 Higher end lighting manufacturers get their elements from high quality producers that have exacting quality control and then design their enclosures to be durable, weatherproof and dissipate heat well (usually through a finned metal structure behind the light).
 LEDs do create heat, but not from the actual element as bulbs do, so LED lights will be cool to the touch on the lens side.

 Because of the low cost and availability of components, if you don’t care about quality (particularly ones that the higher end buyers would avoid), a flood of LED lighting manufacturers have popped up; many making very low end products.
 They look a lot like the real thing, but they take on moisture inside the light, have coatings that degrade rapidly and the electronics powering the LEDs don’t last as long as they should.
 In short, you really do get what you pay for when it comes to LED lighting.